2012 0005 0019

 (format

-"echo -en $(curl -H \"Accept: application/json\" \"http://suggestqueries.google.com/complete/search?client=firefox&q=%s\" 2>/dev/null)"
+"echo -en $(curl -H \"Accept: application/json\" \"https://suggestqueries.google.com/complete/search?client=firefox&q=%s\" 2>/dev/null)"

 query)))